Scalable Quantum-Classical DFT Embedding for NISQ Molecular Simulation: Results and Discussion

 \subsection{Discussion}

-The central result of this work is that QDFT provides systematic and size-consistent improvements over classical DFT while maintaining a fixed quantum computational cost as molecular size increases.
-Across systems ranging from 3 to 18 atoms, a substantial fraction of the CCSD correlation energy is consistently recovered relative to the DFT baseline, demonstrating that strong correlation can be efficiently localized within a compact quantum active space.

-Fixed six-orbital active spaces recover over 60\% of CCSD correlation energy across chemically diverse molecules, corresponding to approximately 10 qubits after symmetry tapering.
-This establishes a practical operating regime for NISQ hardware and highlights a key advantage of embedding methods: quantum resource requirements remain decoupled from overall system size~\cite{battaglia2024}.
+The central outcome of this work is that QDFT provides systematic and size-consistent improvements over classical DFT while maintaining a fixed quantum computational cost as molecular size increases.
+Fixed six-orbital active spaces recover more than 60\% of the CCSD correlation energy across chemically diverse systems (Table~\ref{tab:recovery}), requiring only $\sim$10 qubits after symmetry tapering.
+This establishes a practical operating regime for NISQ hardware and highlights a key advantage of embedding approaches: quantum resource requirements remain effectively decoupled from overall system size~\cite{Battaglia2024}.

+In contrast to fragment-based embedding methods such as density matrix embedding theory (DMET)~\cite{Knizia2012}, which often require larger impurity regions to capture extended correlation effects, the QDFT framework leverages the DFT bath to recover dynamic correlation outside the quantum region.
+This enables chemically meaningful correlation trends to be reproduced using compact active spaces compatible with near-term quantum hardware.

-Correlation recovery trends reflect molecular structure.
-Aromatic systems exhibit early saturation near 63--64\%, consistent with rapid convergence of dominant $\pi$-electron correlations once essential near-degeneracies are included.
-In contrast, the linear molecule CO$_2$ continues to benefit from correlating additional electrons, reaching up to 68\% recovery at (8e,6o).
+Correlation recovery trends reflect underlying molecular structure.
+Aromatic systems exhibit early saturation near 63--64\%, consistent with rapid convergence of dominant $\pi$-electron correlations once key near-degeneracies are included.
+In contrast, the linear molecule carbon dioxide continues to benefit from increased active-space correlation, reaching up to 68\% recovery at the (8e,6o) level.

-Numerically, the embedding procedure converges robustly across all systems, typically within two iterations using a relaxed SCF threshold of $10^{-7}\,\mathrm{Ha}$.
-This stability is enabled by small random VQE initialization and adaptive density damping, supporting the feasibility of QDFT embedding for NISQ-era simulations.
+The embedding procedure is numerically robust across all systems, with convergence typically achieved within two iterations using a relaxed SCF threshold of $10^{-7},\mathrm{Ha}$.
+Sensitivity analysis (Table~\ref{tab:sensitivity}) shows minimal variation (0.00--0.26 $\mu$Ha), supported by small random VQE initialization and adaptive density damping, indicating stable and reliable embedding behavior.

+\textbf{NISQ Considerations:} The present results employ noiseless exact estimators to isolate embedding performance from hardware effects.
+Transition to realistic NISQ devices will require noise-resilient optimization strategies such as Simultaneous Perturbation Stochastic Approximation (SPSA)~\cite{Spall1992}, along with error mitigation techniques including zero-noise extrapolation (ZNE) and readout correction.
+Preliminary noisy simulations using AER indicate that SPSA remains viable under noise, whereas gradient-based optimizers such as L-BFGS-B fail to converge reliably.
+Experimental validation on IBM Quantum hardware is planned as a next step.